lxynox/ECE502-dir-automator/README.md

   - mac-bash: mac version created for mac osx PC users

   - windows-cmd: windows version created for windows PC Users
-    - creator.bat
+    - laucher.bat
-        the laucnher of the program user first time accessed from here
+        the laucnher of the program from where the user first start the program (Facade Design preferred)
     - modifier.bat
         call this command when user choose to modify the config file the on cmd
     - zipper.bat